 Americans get more than enough protein by eating a varied diet, according to the Centers for Disease Control and Prevention.
-Most adults need between 46 and 56 g of protein a day, although some may require more due to cancer, weight loss surgery or other factors.
+Most adults need between 46 and 56 grams of protein a day, although some may require more due to chronic health conditions, weight-loss surgery, fitness level or other factors.

 Read the label on your choice of protein powder to determine the number of scoops you will need per serving.
 Some recommend one scoop while others recommend two scoops.

 Select the appropriate liquid for your taste as well as your dietary needs.
 Consider the flavor of the protein powder, the desired consistency and temperature and whether or not you need to limit your intake of calories or carbohydrates.

-Add one half of the appropriate amount of protein powder to the container if your liquid is cold or at room temperature.
+Add a half of the appropriate amount of protein powder to the container if your liquid is cold or at room temperature.
 To mix with hot coffee, tea or soup, pour a small amount of tepid water into a separate glass to make a paste before adding it to the liquid.

 Stir quickly with a fork or spoon for a few seconds or, if using a shaker container, close the top and shake briskly.
 If using a blender, use the blend setting for a few seconds.

 Allow the mixture to rest for a minute, then add the remaining protein powder to the container.
 Stir, blend or shake until all lumps are gone.
 Some protein powders dissolve more easily than others, so continue to mix until the shake is smooth.

 Alternatively, you can pour hot liquids into the room temperature protein powder paste and stir with a spoon or add ice cubes or fruit to the blender for a protein smoothie.